Babe Ruth glove fetches record $1.53M at auction

 A baseball glove personally donated by Babe Ruth to St. Louis Browns third baseman Jimmy Austin sold Saturday at the 19th annual Louisville Slugger Museum & Factory auction for $1.53 million, shattering the record paid for a baseball glove.

-The previous record is believed to be a Lou Gehrig glove that sold for $387,500 with Sotheby's in 1999.
-In 2013, a Jackie Robinson glove believed to have been used in both the 1955 and 1956 World Series, sold for just over $373,000 by Steiner Sports.
+The previous record is believed to be $387,500 for a Lou Gehrig glove sold with Sotheby's in 1999.
+In 2013, a Jackie Robinson glove believed to have been used in both the 1955 and 1956 World Series sold for just over $373,000 by Steiner Sports.

 The Ruth glove was manufactured by Spalding for Ruth's use circa 1927-1933.
 An audio recording from 1964, used in "The Glory of Their Times," captures Austin discussing the glove and pounding its leather with his hand.